Meeting with CIS ministers of foreign affairs

 The Belarusian head of state invited all the partners to partake in the events at the highest level.

-Alexander Lukashenko extended congratulations to Russia on the proper organization of presidential elections.
+Aleksandr Lukashenko extended congratulations to Russia on the proper organization of presidential elections.
 “The people of Russia have voted for the country’s dynamic economic and social development.
 We hope that Russia will maintain its leading role in our commonwealth,” the head of state said.

 He recalled that presidential elections will take place in Azerbaijan in a matter of days (11 April).
 “I am convinced that the people of Azerbaijan, just like the Russians, will make the right choice in favor of strengthening and well-being of their country.
 We believe in the further expansion of relations with this friendly state both in bilateral and multilateral formats,” the Belarusian leader said.